ericbulloch/kwmd/write_ups/try_hack_me/ha_joker_ctf.md

 The other file listed in the output from gobuster is the file that tell a lot about the backend.
 Going to http://target.thm/phpinfo.php displays all the output from the phpinfo() function.
 This is something that should not make it to production.

-## When reading the secret file, We find with a conversation that seems contains at least two users and some keywords that can be interesting, what user do you think it is?
+## When reading the secret file, ee find with a conversation that seems contains at least two users and some keywords that can be interesting, what user do you think it is?

 I download the secret.txt file with the following command: